School Science Lessons

 Tagetes lemmonii, passionfruit marigold, ferny foliage, slight smell, daisy flowers during autumn and winter, Asteraceae.

-Texas tarragon, perennial herb, up to 60 cm, easy to grow from seed or cuttings, 30-45 cm high, oblong leaves with toothed edges have fine oil glands with a distinct
+Texas tarragon, perennial herb, up to 60 cm, easy to grow from seed or cuttings, 30-45 cm high, oblong leaves with toothed edges have fine oil glands

-tingle taste, tarragon-like flavoured leaves so may be tarragon substitute but used less than French tarragon in recipes, herbal vinegar medicine, supposed used to
+herb tea, vinegar tingle taste, tarragon-like flavoured leaves so may be tarragon substitute but used less than French tarragon in recipes, herbal vinegar

-anaesthetize Aztec sacrificial victims | Anethole | Estragole | Mexico, Asteraceae.
+medicine, supposed used to anaesthetize Aztec sacrificial victims | Anethole | Estragole | Mexico, Asteraceae.

-Mexican Tarragon, Mudbrick Herb Cottage, (Tagetes lucida), See text below Description.
+Mexican Tarragon , Mudbrick Herb Cottage, (Tagetes lucida), See text below Description.

 Tagetes minuta, southern marigold, black mint, muster John Henry, stinking roger, khakibos, wild marigold, culinary uses, dry leaves for seasoning, South American